IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 - Corresponds w Vasilev, presents as an ally to her
 - Worked with Leanna to find the lance of Kevar
 	- Was willing to let Leanna kill some nobles - felt that Kevaran nobles were becoming too un-pious
-- Working with Giltstern to destabilize Avizallo (using the kites to leak info?)
+- Has asked Giltstern for help, was refused
 - Trying to destroy the reservoirs to weaken Avizallo, and find Nexida
 	- Contract Giltstern/Felichian missionaries for water > allow Kevaran access to Tensorat's labs